 - Charters for Board Committees.
 Each of the Corporate Responsibility, Sustainability & Governance Committee, Human Capital & Compensation Committee and Audit Committee has a charter developed and maintained under the leadership of its Committee Chair.
 The Committee charters describe the purpose, responsibilities, structure and operations of each Committee.
-The Human Capital & Compensation Committee charter and the Audit Committee charter include the authority and responsibilities of each Committee under the applicable rules and regulations of the SEC and NASDAQ.
-For information concerning the updating of Committee charters in fiscal 2021, please see the section entitled "Board of Directors and Board Committees" beginning on page 19 below. - Corporate Governance Guidelines.
+The Human Capital & Compensation Committee charter and the Audit Committee charter include the authority and responsibilities of each Committee under the applicable rules and regulations of the SEC and NASDAQ. - Corporate Governance Guidelines.
 The Company's Corporate Governance Guidelines reflect the Board's views and Company policy regarding significant corporate governance issues.
 As part of its ongoing review of best practices in corporate governance, the Board reviews these guidelines annually and updates these guidelines as appropriate. - Code of Business Conduct.
 The Company's Code of Business Conduct is designed to promote the highest ethical standards in all of the Company's business dealings.
 The Code of Business Conduct applies to the Directors, officers (including its principal executive officer, principal financial officer and principal accounting officer) and employees. - Anti-Corruption Policy.
 The Company's Anti-Corruption Policy requires compliance with all laws, domestic and foreign, prohibiting improper payments or inducements to any person, including government officials.
-The Anti-Corruption Policy provides guidance on the types of improper payments that the Company prohibits and how to recognize and deal with corruption, bribery, and other unethical conduct.

-- Insider Trading Policy; Prohibition on Hedging/Pledging of Common Stock.
+The Anti-Corruption Policy provides guidance on the types of improper payments that the Company prohibits and how to recognize and deal with corruption, bribery, and other unethical conduct. - Insider Trading Policy; Prohibition on Hedging/Pledging of Common Stock.
 The Company's Insider Trading Policy is designed to assist the Directors, officers (including our named executive officers ("NEOs")) and employees to comply with insider trading laws and prevent even the appearance of improper insider trading.
 Our Insider Trading Policy prohibits trading in derivatives of our Common Stock, including puts, calls and other financial derivatives, and also prohibits hedging and pledging of our Common Stock by any of our Directors, officers (including our NEOs) and employees in order to ensure that the interests of Directors, officers (including our NEOs) and employees align with those of our shareholders.
-For more information, see "Prohibition on Hedging/Pledging of Common Stock" on page 49 below. - Clawback Policy.
-The Company's Clawback Policy applies to short term and long term incentive compensation and allows the Company to recover performance-based annual cash bonuses and stock awards granted under our LTIP from members of Company management, including our NEOs, in the event of certain occurrences, including the restatement of financial statements and other actions having a significant adverse impact on the Company.

-Shareholders may view these documents on the Company's corporate website http://corporate.childrensplace.com in the "Corporate Overview" section under the "Investor Relations" tab and in the section entitled "Corporate Info - Governance Documents".
+For more information, see "Prohibition on Hedging/Pledging of Common Stock" on page 42 below. - Clawback Policy.
+The Company's Clawback Policy applies to short term and long term incentive compensation and allows the Company to recover performance-based annual cash bonuses and stock awards granted under our LTIP from members of Company management, including our NEOs, in the event of certain occurrences, including the restatement of financial statements and other actions having a significant adverse impact on the Company. - Shareholders may view these documents on the Company's corporate website http://corporate.childrensplace.com in the "Corporate Overview" section under the "Investor Relations" tab and in the section entitled "Corporate Info - Governance Documents".